 Alicante Travel Guide

 Over the centuries, the city changed hands many times and the economy declined until the 19th century export boom brought Alicante out of its slump.
-Having undergone a recent revitalization, the city is now fast becoming one of Spain's success stories.
+Having undergone a recent revitalization, the city is now fast becoming one of Spain's tourism success stories for both package tours and independant travel.

 Much of the city's rich history is well-preserved.
 St Mary's Church is a 14th century Gothic masterpiece with an elegant display of intricate detail and is the oldest church in Alicante.

 A stroll along Calle de Labradores will offer many displays of 18th century wealth.
-A visit to the Castillo de Santa Barbara will afford you gorgeous views of the city from the medieval fortress.
+A visit to the Castillo de Santa Barbara will afford tourists gorgeous views of the city from the medieval fortress.
 A trip to Alicante warrants a stop at the oldest bull ring in Spain, still in use today.
-Many visitors come from all over the world to experience the excitement of a bull fight.

-Admittedly, it is the beaches that make Alicante so popular.
-The Costa Blanca ('White Coast' in Spanish) has miles of soft white sands and the climate is mild year round.
-There are plenty of shopping opportunities and excellent restaurants specialising in fresh seafood.
+Tourists flock to the beaches that make Alicante so popular.
+The Costa Blanca has miles of soft white sands and the climate is warm all year round.
+There are plenty of shopping malls and excellent restaurants specialising in fresh seafood.

 Benidorm houses the thrilling theme and water parks Terra Mitica and Aqualandia Benidorm, a kid's dream.
 The mountains in the area offer natural beauty and picturesque views.